India's premier resume service

 Why Social Media When You Have Job Boards?

-Presently, despite the fact that some job boards are still doing well, social media websites are constantly strengthening their hold over the job market, with LinkedIn being the most sought-after.
+Presently, even though some job boards are still doing well, social media websites are constantly strengthening their hold over the job market, with LinkedIn being the most sought-after.

 Importance of Social Media for Job Seekers